moderna/ma-image-resize-tool/README.md

         "defaultBuildTags" : "all"
     }
     ```
    * "optimize" is an optional object which defines whether or not to run image optimizations (optipng and jpgtran).
-Set them false or delete an entry to avoid optimization.
+Set them false or delete an entry to avoid optimization for all images.
 You can use all options documented on the optipng (http://gsp.com/cgi-bin/man.cgi?topic=optipng) and jpgtran (http://gsp.com/cgi-bin/man.cgi?topic=jpegtran) websites.
+   * "options" is an optional object which defines the default resize options (ImageMagic/GraphicsMagic) for all images.
+You can use any of the option functions documented here: https://aheckmann.github.io/gm/docs.html.
+Use Null or an empty Array if a function has no parameters.
-   * The "proportional" key is optional (default is false).
+   * images: The "proportional" key is optional (default is false).
-   * The "quality" key is optional.
+   * images: The "quality" key is optional.
+   * images: The "optimize" key is optional (default is true, set it to false to exclude this image from optimization with jpgtran or optipng).
-   * The "options" key is optional and you can use any of the option functions documented here: https://aheckmann.github.io/gm/docs.html
+   * images: The "options" key is optional and will extend (be merged with) the global "options" object.
+You can use any of the option functions documented here: https://aheckmann.github.io/gm/docs.html

 3. Run it with these (optional) parameters:
     ```